Colombia's ex-fighters taught skills for peace

 "I was sent to Bogota," said Sebastian.
 "To a reform house where street criminals were sent.
 And I had to find a job, in a busy city where I knew no-one and had no skills.
 I was scared and nervous - it was the first encounter I'd had with society since I was 12."

-The majority - 70% - of FARC members were illiterate, giving the recently demobilised guerrillas little chance of finding work, let alone sustainable, full-time employment.
+The majority - 70% - of Farc members were illiterate, giving the recently demobilised guerrillas little chance of finding work, let alone sustainable, full-time employment.

 "Many just go into construction, where the pay is bad and the work conditions are terrible, but at least you don't need to know how to read," Sebastian explained.

-"It was so difficult for me to get any work when I came out of the FARC.
+"It was so difficult for me to get any work when I came out of the Farc.
 I had no skills, and who would employ an ex-guerrilla?

-"I moved back to the countryside and found work on a coca farm [the leaf used to make cocaine] - the only thing I knew how to do - and eventually ended up getting back into narco trafficking."
+"I moved back to the countryside and found work on a coca farm [the leaf used to make cocaine] - the only thing I knew how to do - and eventually ended up getting back into narco-trafficking."

 Demobilising

 Sebastian's story is not unusual.
-Although the government is offering the 7,000 recently-demobilised FARC members two years of education, it is insufficient to allow them to compete against other Colombians, particularly in the current economic landscape.
+Although the government is offering the 7,000 recently-demobilised Farc members two years of education, it is insufficient to allow them to compete against other Colombians, particularly in the current economic landscape.

 Unemployment in Colombia rose to 9.4% in 2017, making it the country with the highest rate in Latin America after Venezuela.